Mithgol/phido/README.md

    * group ID (number, currently ignored)
    * group type (currently only `Echo` separators are displayed)

+An alpha version of PhiDo, meant for testing, may display developer's toolbar at the top of its window.
+You may change `"toolbar": true` to `"toolbar": false` in `package.json` to hide the toolbar.

 ## Launching PhiDo

 Run `nw .` in the PhiDo's directory.